 This is one of the most common foods you’ll see in Seoul being sold by street vendors.
 Locals stop by on the way home from work, or at lunch for the cylindrical rice cakes, triangular fish cake and vegetables, cooked in spicy and slightly sweet red chili sauce that offers a flavorful and affordable meal, either on the go or to take home.

 You might walk by a vendor selling kimbap (also called gimbap) and mistakenly assume you’ve stumbled upon a sushi cart.
 You wouldn’t be entirely wrong – kimbap is actually nicknamed ‘Korean sushi’ since the two dishes are so similar.
 This quick, on-the-go snack or mid-meal pick-me-up consists of rice rolled with a wide variety of fillings (from carrots and cucumber, to beef or strips of omelet) and wrapped in seaweed.
 Kim (or gim) means seaweed in Korean, and bap means rice.
 This is a more casual dish than its Japanese counterpart, with kimbap being treated almost like a sandwich and meant to be eaten with your hands.

 Korean fried chicken

 One of the most popular foods in Seoul is Korean fried chicken (called, funnily enough, KFC or just “chikin”) and you can find it everywhere in the city, from no-name, hole-in-the-wall shops to well-known sit-down restaurants.
 But this isn’t just any fried chicken.
 KFC is fried twice and comes out lighter and crispier than what you’ll find in North America with the meat itself retaining its juiciness.
 Going for KFC is often a social activity in Seoul, accompanied by a cold beer (or two).

 This dish of grilled, marinated beef is one of the most popular Korean meat dishes.
 Beef is sliced thinly and put into a marinade that usually consists of some combination of soy sauce, sesame oil, sugar, and sometimes pureed Korean pear and ginger.
-Since the beef is cut so thinly is doesn’t need to marinade for long and the dish is most often grilled (although it can also be pan fried).
+Since the beef is cut so thinly is doesn’t need to marinate for long and the dish is most often grilled (although it can also be pan fried).